CTFEDs/grid-workshop/decks/deck.md

 build-lists: true
 theme: Next larger

+# Do not create a framework

+# Use calc

 ## What's one thing you know about layout CSS?
 Write it on a sticky.

 ### Introduce yourself to someone new, and share your answer